Michael-Cowie/Notes/Math/ratios.md

 0.375
 ```

-Expressing the same proportion per hundred gives
+Expressing this fraction as a percentage is

 ```math
 37.5\%
 ```

-Thus,
+A percentage means "per hundred", therefore we rewrite this as a ratio of $x : 100$.

 ```math
 3 : 8 = \frac{3}{8} = 0.375 = 37.5\% = 37.5 : 100
 ```

 These are not different mathematical facts, they're different representations of the same relationship.
 The ratio notation emphasises comparison, the fraction notation emphasises division and the percentage notation expresses the ratio relative to a standard reference quantity of $100$.
 The idea of ratios being percentages also appears in geometry.
 A sector angle of $72^\circ$ compared with a full circle of $360^\circ$ forms the ratio,

 ```math
 72 : 360 = 1 : 5 = 20 : 100 = 20\%
 ```

 Although the full circle angle is always $360^\circ$, the ratio remains useful because it tells us that the sector occupies $20\%$ of the cirle.
 This proportion can then be applied to any quantity that scales directly with the angle.
 As the sector angle increases, both the enclosed area and the arc length increase in the same proportion.
 Consequently, if the sector occupies $20\%$ of the total angle, it also occupies $20\%$ of the total area and $20\%$ of the total circumfrance.
 For example, suppose a circle has radius $10$ cm.
 It's area is,

 ```math
 \pi r^2 = \pi(10)^2 = 100 \pi \text{ cm}^2